mahdicanfixit/lab-environment-ubuntu-hardening/README.md

 <img width="1280" height="800" alt="VirtualBox_Ubuntu_12_04_2026_20_26_26" src="https://github.com/user-attachments/assets/1e3256f4-97a1-4bca-ba90-961b2e364f4d" />

-Once that done do the next command which is ```ip a``` to see your local IP address since we gonna harden SSH. you will want to know where the server lives in the virtual network
+Once that done do the next command which is ```ip a``` to see your local IP address since we are going to harden SSH. you will want to know where the server lives in the virtual network

 <img width="876" height="257" alt="image" src="https://github.com/user-attachments/assets/c2ba550b-c8ec-4cc4-9a34-9dffaa7dd808" />